callstackincubator/rock/CONTRIBUTING.md

 ## Testing your changes

-> Please make sure the version of React Native matches the one present in devDependencies of the CLI.
+> Please make sure the version of React Native matches the one present in devDependencies of RNEF.
 Otherwise, you may get unexpected errors.

-_Note: you must use the `--watchFolders` flag with the `start` command when testing the CLI with `pnpm link` like this.
-Otherwise Metro can't find the symlinked folder and this may result in errors such as `ReferenceError: SHA-1 for file ... is not computed`.
-If you are experiencing this error while using Release configuration, please add `watchFolders: ["path/to/cloned/cli/"]` to your `metro.config.js` file._

 ### Setup

 Because of a modular design of the RNEF, we recommend developing using symbolic links to its packages.
-This way you can use it seamlessly in the tested project, as you'd use the locally installed CLI.
+This way you can use it seamlessly in the tested project, as you'd use the locally installed RNEF CLI.
 Here's what you need to run in the terminal:

 ```sh
 cd /path/to/cloned/rnef/